CANnectivity/cannectivity/README.md

 device, a CAN controller, and an optional user LED will work without any further configuration.

 Advanced board configuration (e.g. multiple CAN controllers, multiple LEDs, hardware timestamp counter) is also supported via devicetree overlays.
-Check the description for the `cannectivity` devicetree binding under `app/dts/bindings/` and example devicetree overlays under `app/boards/`.
+Check the description for the [cannectivity](app/dts/bindings/cannectivity.yaml) devicetree binding and [example devicetree overlays](app/boards).

 ## Building and Running